Buildings and architecture of Brighton and Hove: Railway age and Victorian era

-The coming of the railway changed Brighton from an exclusive resort to a town popular with all classes of holidaymaker and permanent resident alike: the population grew by nearly 50% in the first decade.
-The seafront remained the main attraction, so an array of features were added: pleasure piers, promenades, hotels, entertainment kiosks and an aquarium.
-The West Pier and Palace Pier date from 1863 and 1891 respectively, although both were completed several years later; Madeira Drive was laid out in 1872 and received its "signature cast-iron terrace" (including a pagoda-shaped lift decorated with Greek gods) in the 1890s; Kings Road was widened in the 1880s; and large hotels began to line it even before this.
-Early-19th-century hotels such as the Royal Albion, Royal York and Bedford were joined by an Italianate pair by John Whichcord Jr. (the Grand, 1864) and Horatio Nelson Goulty (the Norfolk, 1865).
-Then in 1890 the vast Metropole Hotel by Alfred Waterhouse "broke the orthodoxy of stucco along the seafront" due to its prominent red-brick and terracotta façade.
-Its deliberately different design caused shock and brought criticism, but the British Architect journal considered it "a wonderful relief" from the homogeneity of stuccoed Regency buildings.
-Brighton's architecture was beginning to reflect trends in the country as a whole, but the Regency style and the Royal Pavilion's onion-domed, minaret-studded opulence continued to influence architecture throughout the town, and on the seafront in particular.
+The coming of the railway changed Brighton from an exclusive resort to a town popular with all classes of holidaymaker and permanent resident alike: the population grew by nearly fifty per cent in the first decade.
+The seafront remained the main attraction, so an array of features were added, including pleasure piers, promenades, hotels, entertainment kiosks and an aquarium.
+The West Pier and Palace Pier date from 1863 and 1891 respectively; Madeira Drive was laid out in 1872 and received its distinctive cast-iron terrace in the 1890s; Kings Road was widened in the 1880s; and large hotels began to line it even before this.
+Early-19th-century hotels such as the Royal Albion, Royal York and Bedford were joined by the Italianate Grand (1864) and Norfolk (1865).
+In 1890, Alfred Waterhouse built the Metropole, featuring a prominent red-brick and terracotta façade.
+Its deliberately different design caused shock and brought criticism, but The British Architect considered it "a wonderful relief".
+Brighton's architecture began to reflect wider trends in Britain, but the Regency style and the Royal Pavilion's onion domes and minarets continued to hold some local influence, particularly on the seafront.